Texarkana Moonlight Murders: Suspects

-Throughout the investigations of the Phantom Killer case, almost 400 suspects were arrested.
+Throughout the investigations of the Phantom Killer case, almost 400 suspects were investigated.
 There were numerous false confessions investigated by police.
 Tackett recalled nine people who confessed to being the Phantom, but their statements did not agree with the facts.
 In the Hollis and Larey case, no suspects were apprehended.
 In the Griffin and Moore case, over 200 persons were questioned, and about the same number of false tips and leads were checked.
 Three suspects were taken into custody for bloody clothing, two of whom were released after officers received satisfying explanations.
 The remaining suspect was held in Vernon, Texas, for further investigation, but was later cleared of suspicion.

 Youell Swinney

 Youell Swinney was a 29-year-old car thief and counterfeiter.
-He was arrested in July by Tackett, who was investigating car thefts after realizing that on the night of the Griffin-Moore murders a car had been stolen in the area and a previously stolen car had been found abandoned.
-Tackett was able to locate the former car and arrested Swinney's wife Peggy when she came to retrieve it.
+He was arrested in July by Tackett, who was investigating car thefts, after realizing that on the night of the Griffin-Moore murders, a car had been stolen in the area and a previously stolen car had been found abandoned.
+Tackett was able to locate the former car and arrested Swinney's wife, Peggy, when she came to retrieve it.
 Peggy confessed in great detail that Swinney was the Phantom Killer and had killed Booker and Martin.
 Her story changed in some details across several interviews, and police believed she was withholding information due to fear of Swinney or of incriminating herself.

-Police were able to independently verify some details of Peggy's confession, such as the location of a victim's possessions where she said Youell had discarded them.
+Police were able to independently verify some details of Peggy's confession, such as the location of a victim's possessions, where she said Youell had discarded them.
 There was considerable circumstantial evidence against Swinney, but Peggy's confession was the most critical part of the case.
 However, Peggy recanted her confession, was considered an unreliable witness, and could not be compelled to testify against her husband.

 Law enforcement officers worked for six months trying to validate Peggy's confession and tie Swinney to the murders.
 They found that on the night of the Booker-Martin murders, the Swinneys were sleeping in their car under a bridge near San Antonio.
 Swinney was never charged with murder and was instead tried and imprisoned as a habitual offender for car theft.
 Presley reported in his 2014 book that investigators in the Swinney case later said that the sentence was effectively a plea bargain, though the case files indicated no formal agreement.
-Swinney was apparently concerned about being sentenced to death for the murders, so agreed to not contest the habitual offender charge and in fact tried to plead guilty despite the charge requiring a jury trial.
+Swinney was apparently concerned about being sentenced to death for the murders, so he agreed to not contest the habitual offender charge and, in fact, tried to plead guilty despite the charge requiring a jury trial.